Visual and Performing Arts

 The Arts are an integral part of a Harford Day education.
 Children in all grades experience the arts in a variety of ways.
+Click on the subjects below to learn more about the Arts at Harford Day School.

 The fundamental elements of art (line, shape, color, pattern, and texture) are introduced in the early grades.
 Art projects are often coordinated with the curriculum in history, science, social studies, and English.
 For example, students learn gyotaku (fish printing) and sumi-e techniques while studying Japan in the first grade.
 Third graders design and illustrate book jackets while learning about the Caldecott Medal.
 Fifth graders create a ceramic sarcophagus and canopic jar while studying the Egyptians.